OxMUGskyline2w

 About OxMUG

 OxMUG is a not for profit user group.
-Run for and by Apple Macintosh enthusiasts it has consistently over 400 members.
-The group aims to cater for all Mac users from beginner to expert.
+Run for and by Apple Mac enthusiasts it has consistently over 400 members.
+The group aims to cater for all Apple Mac and iOS users from beginner to expert.

 Members have wide experience and expertise within a support group structure.
 We offer great help and advice and to exchange news and ideas in a friendly and informal way.